rogiller/spring-boot-world-demo/README.md

 It's a simple microservice that provides access to some country data.

-To get runnning:
+To get running:

 1. Install PostgreSQL (I'm running 9.3)
 2. Setup user "postgres" with password "true"
 3. Import the world.sql file in the root of repo into a database called "world" [e.g. "psql -U postgres world < world.sql" ]
-4. Build app with ./gradlew build
+4. Build & Run app with ./gradlew bootRun
-5. Run app with java -jar build/libs/world-service-0.0.1-SNAPSHOT.jar

 And BOOM the app should be running on port 8080.